unnamedd/SiliconCLI/README.md

 Silicon is a Swift Package built upon the core technology of the [Silicon app](https://github.com/DigiDNA/Silicon), a product of [DigiDNA](https://www.digidna.net).

-> **Note:** This tool was originally designed to expose only an API using CLI to other apps via JSON format.
+This tool was originally designed to expose only an API using CLI to other apps via JSON format.
 However, due to my own interest in expanding it, I've decided to also play a bit more and create a TUI (_Terminal User Interface_) version of it.
-With that, now you can not only see the list of apps in Text and JSON mode but also make use of a full Terminal app with some features implemented.
-None of the original Silicon CLI is out; everything is in the same place as before, with just an addition.
+With that, now you can also see the list of apps in Plain Text, JSON Format but also in a full Terminal app.
+The original library is still there to be used, just need to add this repo as dependency and import `SiliconLibrary`.

 ## CLI